volterraedge/terraform-provider-volterra/docs/resources/volterra_origin_pool.md

 ### Use Mtls

-x-displayName: "Enable MTLS With Inline Certificate".
+x-displayName: "Enable by uploading a new certificate".

 `tls_certificates` - (Required) TLS Certificates.
 See [Tls Certificates ](#tls-certificates) below for details.

 ### Use Server Verification

-Perform origin server verification using the provided trusted CA list.
+Perform origin server verification using the provided Root CA list.

-`trusted_ca` - (Optional) Trusted CA List for verification of Server's certificate.
+`trusted_ca` - (Optional) Select/Add a Root CA for verification of Server's certificate.
 See [ref](#ref) below for details.

-`trusted_ca_url` - (Optional) Inline Trusted CA certificates for verification of Server's certificate (`String`).
+`trusted_ca_url` - (Optional) Inline Root CA certificate for verification of Server's certificate (`String`).

 ### Use System Defaults